-In 2014, Lajos Bíró, a leading Hungarian chef, opened a fast-casual lunch eatery inside the then practically empty Hold Street Market.
-Fast forward to today, this historic downtown market has transformed into a bustling food court where several local celebrity chefs operate casual restaurants, and the area swarms with people at lunchtime.
+In 2014, Lajos Bíró, a well-known Hungarian chef, opened a fast-casual lunch eatery inside the then practically-empty Hold Street Market.
+Fast forward to today, this historic downtown market has transformed into a thriving food court where several local celebrity chefs operate casual restaurants, and the area swarms with people at lunchtime.

-Friday's and Saturday's specials are the cholent (€7), the traditional Sabbath dish of slow cooked beans and eggs.
-Séf utcája pairs it with a small challah into which, and here comes the twist, they slip a slice of foie gras.
-(The version at Séf utcája is far from kosher: they top the cholent with a slice of pork neck).
+Friday's and Saturday's specials are the cholent (€7), the traditional Sabbath dish of slow-cooked beans and eggs.
+A Séf utcája pairs it with a small challah into which, and here comes the twist, they slip a slice of foie gras.
+(A Séf utcája is far from kosher: they top the cholent with a slice of pork neck).
 Finish your meal with flódni (€2), a traditional Hungarian-Jewish layered cake.